The story of Arctic Monkeys' Brianstorm

 Brianstorm is the opening track from Arctic Monkeys' second studio album, 2007's Favourite Worst Nightmare.

-Also the first single to be released from the record, the epic song definitely packed a punch and showed their fans that the Sheffield band meant business on their follow-up album.
+The first single to be released from the record, the epic song definitely packed a punch and showed their fans that the Sheffield band meant business on their sophomore album.

-Released on 16th April 2007, the thunderous track debuted at number 21 in the UK on downloads alone, before peaking at number two overall.
+Released on 16th April 2007, the thunderous single debuted at number 21 in the UK on downloads alone, before peaking at number two overall.

-It's one of the Alex Turner and co's most memorable tracks, but where did the name and inspiration for their raucous and defiant single come from?
-Find out here
+It's one of Alex Turner and co's most memorable tracks and it goes down a 'storm' at their live shows, but where did the name and inspiration for their raucous and defiant single come from?
+Find out here.

 Arctic Monkeys - Brianstorm (Official Video)